Black River State ForestCamping information

 The forest offers a great primitive camping experience though backpack camping, which is allowed anywhere on the forest with the exception of Hawk Island.
 We encourage first-time backpackers to use the Wildcat, Red Oak or Ridge trails.
 Drinking water is available at the Wildcat and Smrekar Trail parking lots and at each designated campground.

 Please observe the forest's carry in/carry out policy by packing your trash and recyclables out with you.
 You may use dead and downed wood as firewood but do not cut live trees or brush.
 Make sure your campfire is out before you leave.

 A free Special Camp permit is required and can be picked up at the Castle Mound campground or the Black River Falls DNR Service Center.
 The permit can be filled out online or, if you’d like us to mail you one, please see our contact information.

 Backpackers must camp at least one mile away from your vehicle and 100 feet from any designated trail or road.
 You may park your vehicle in any trail or picnic area parking lot.

 Similar to backpacking, hunter camping provides another way to camp primitively.
 To camp during the nine-day gun deer season, hunters must obtain a camping permit prior to opening day of the season.
 Locations for camping are restricted so please see our hunter camping information sheet for more details.

-Permits are free and can be filled out online or picked up at either the DNR Service Center in Black River Falls, or from state forest office.
-Also, please review the Department of Natural Resource's hunting regulations when planning your hunting trip.
+Permits are free and can be filled out online or picked up at either the DNR Service Center in Black River Falls or from the state forest office.
+Also, please review our hunting regulations when planning your hunting trip.

 Two primitive canoe campsites are available south of Black River Falls.
 These campsites are on the east side of the river and include a picnic table, fire ring and portable toilet.
-The sites are available on a 1st-come, 1st-served basis and limited to a one night stay.
+The sites are available on a first come, first served basis and limited to a one night stay.